Divorce Solutions for Families in Spokane

 Divorce is, unfortunately, more common than most people think.
 Once a relationship is no longer healthy or providing the support that each partner needs, splitting up may be the best solution.
 During this difficult transition, it is important to have the help of a Spokane divorce attorney who understands how to help clients move forward and plan for the future.
 With over a decade of proven results for clients, the Law Office of Benjamin D. Platt is your choice for an advocate you can trust.

-Divorce Laws in Washington State
+Understanding Divorce Laws in Washington

 No-fault divorce – This is when the justification for a divorce is “irreconcilable differences” that have caused the marriage to breakdown beyond repair.
 No one needs to prove any faults in the other spouse in order to get divorced.